Has NatWest finally run out of patience with Ulster Bank?

 The Irish unit’s profitability has also stood out as a weak point, with its net income amounting to 2.3 per cent of the equity that NatWest had invested in the business at the end of last year.
 The group’s return-on-equity ratio was 9.4 per cent.

 Outgoing RBS chief executive Ross McEwan said within months of stepping down in late 2019 that it would be another “three to four years” before Ulster Bank would be making enough money to cover its funding costs.
-“We’ve not giving up on Ireland,” McEwan said.
-“But it’s going to take some time.
+“We’ve not given up on Ireland,” McEwan said.
+“But it’s going to take some time.”

 It appears that his successor, Alison Rose, is running out of patience.